 Criminal (and some civil) investigations often require a search by law enforcement authorities.
 Most nations recognize that permitting a search of individuals or property without procedural guardrails can be problematic.
 In response, they have developed legal principles that balance the inviolability of privacy interests and the need for effective public security.
 A search warrant is a legal authorization to conduct a search based upon credible information connecting the subject of the search to a crime.
 Many countries require a judge or magistrate to review law enforcement search requests; others delegate warrant authority to the prosecutor.
 In some nations warrant requirements are limited to very narrow circumstances or do not exist at all.
-The scope and particulars of a country’s search warrant process reflect the contours of its polity, criminal justice system, and social norms.

 This piece provides an overview of search warrant rules adopted by different criminal justice systems.
-The admissibility of evidence seized in violation of warrant requirements will be discussed in a separate post.

 What is a Search Warrant?